A Good Girl's Guide to Murder (TV series)

-A Good Girl's Guide to Murder is a British mystery thriller television series based on the 2019 novel of the same name by Holly Jackson, adapted by Poppy Cogan, directed by Dolly Wells, and developed by Moonage Pictures and the German public broadcaster ZDFneo for BBC Three.
-The series, consisting of six episodes, covers events from the first book, and it was released for streaming on 1 July 2024 on BBC iPlayer in the United Kingdom, followed by its terrestrial premiere on BBC Three on 10 July.
+A Good Girl's Guide to Murder is a British mystery thriller television series based on the 2019 novel by Holly Jackson, adapted by Poppy Cogan, directed by Dolly Wells, and developed by Moonage Pictures and the German public broadcaster ZDFneo for BBC Three.
+The series, consisting of six episodes, covers events from the first book, and premiered on 1 July 2024 on BBC iPlayer in the United Kingdom, followed by its terrestrial premiere on BBC Three on 10 July.
 It was released internationally on Netflix on 1 August 2024.

-In November 2024, it was renewed for a second season.
+The second series was released on 27 May 2026.
+A third and final series is set to premiere in 2027.

 Premise

-Pip Fitz-Amobi (Emma Myers) is not satisfied that the killing of a local schoolgirl has been investigated sufficiently and takes matters into her own hands, producing her EPQ on the topic.
+Teenage sleuth Pippa "Pip" Fitz-Amobi (Emma Myers) is not satisfied with the police's handling of cases in her small English town, Little Kilton, and investigates, while producing her EPQ and podcast on it.

+The first season revolves around the killing of Andie Bell, a student at Pippa "Pip" Fitz- Amobi's school.
+She was assumed to have been murdered by her boyfriend, Sal Singh, who seemingly committed suicide shortly after.
+Pip investigates further to clear Sal's name and gets closer to his brother, Ravi (Zain Iqbal), whose family was ostracized after Sal was accused of killing Andie.

+The second season revolves around the disappearance of Pip's best friend Connor's brother, Jamie.
+Connor pleads with Pip to help in the search for Jamie, who was last seen at a memorial for Sal and Andie, a few days before he is to appear as a witness in court.
+Pip investigates and helps spread awareness about Jamie's disappearance through episodes of her podcast.